raddad772/raddad772.github.io/_posts/2026-07-01-oops-i-jitd-again.md

 One caveat on all these percentages: this machine is an Apple M4, which eats indirect branches and dependent loads for breakfast.

-The whole MMU saga is its own post, but honestly, I've more than hit my Dreamcast perf goals.
-I did a whole series of optimizations when porting to x86-64, and on a decade-old mid-range Ryzen I can get like 400 MIPS in Half-Life now and like 800+ in Soul calibur.
-I'm working on Intel emulation lately, and that JIT has been a whole harder beast with interesting MMU fun.
-I'll probably write part 3 about the differences in JIT design I've come to, as well discuss in-depth MMU emulation there.
+The whole MMU saga is its own post, as is the port to Intel CPUs and the optimizations there.
+Not sure how far I'll take this since lately I've been working on 32-bit PC emulation; we'll see.